ponsfrilus/octave-x11-novnc-docker/README.md

 * `firefox http://localhost:8083`
 * octave is launched, just run some script e.g. my_sombrero.m

+Adding the parameter `-e SCREEN_RESOLUTION=<width>x<height>` the screen size displayed is adjusted to the one in the environment variable.
+By default it is 1024x768.

 ### Manual Build

 * `docker build -t epflsti/octave-x11-novnc-docker:latest .`